dacodekid/dacodekid.com/content/gist/business-analysis/processes/assess-current-state.md

 ### Elicitation Methods

 To obtain information regarding the current state, various elicitation techniques are employed.
-These methods range from scrutinizing documents, conducting interviews, observing real-time scenarios, to distributing surveys.
+These methods range from ==scrutinizing documents, conducting interviews, observing real-time scenarios, to distributing surveys==.

 ### Focus of Business Analysis Activities